 - Foreshadowing: When he finds himself in a diner, he accidentally knocked out a timer and the glass broke.
 Later the clock inside the small box broken by him.

 - Ghost Town: In a town where there are no people.

 - Go Mad from the Isolation: The Twist Ending was that the man had been shut in an isolation booth and was finally cracking.

 - Ontological Mystery: It's all about the guy trying to figure out where everybody went until the end.

 - Or Was It a Dream?: When Rod Serling wrote this as a short story in a book, he added an extra twist: when Ferris was being carried out, he felt something in his pocket.
 He pulled out a movie ticket from the theatre he had entered in his dream town.
 Ironically, without this twist this is one of four episodes with no fantastic elements at all.

 - Real Life Writes the Plot: In the book The Twilight Zone Companion, Serling is quoted as saying the phone booth scene came from his real life.
-He was in an airport and couldn't open the door, after he started to panic a guy just walked up and kicked the door open and kept walking off.
+He was in an airport and couldn't open the door, after he started to panic a guy just walked up, kicked the door open and walked away.

 - Title Drop: The man shouts out the title of the episode in frustration when he can't find people around.